+(1) Estates commencing at a future day, denominated future estates; and

+(2) Reversions.

-- (1) Estates commencing at a future day, denominated future estates; and - (2) Reversions. - 230.10 Future estate.
-A future estate is an estate limited to commence in possession at a future day, either without the intervention of a precedent estate or on the determination, by lapse of time or otherwise, of a precedent estate created at the same time. - 230.11 Remainders.
-When a future estate is dependent upon a precedent estate it may be termed a remainder, and may be created and transferred by that name. - 230.12 Reversions.
-A reversion is the residue of an estate left in the grantor or his heirs, or in the heirs of a testator, commencing in possession on the determination of a particular estate granted or devised. - 230.13 Vested and contingent estates.
+230.10 Future estate.
+A future estate is an estate limited to commence in possession at a future day, either without the intervention of a precedent estate or on the determination, by lapse of time or otherwise, of a precedent estate created at the same time.

+230.11 Remainders.
+When a future estate is dependent upon a precedent estate it may be termed a remainder, and may be created and transferred by that name.

+230.12 Reversions.
+A reversion is the residue of an estate left in the grantor or his heirs, or in the heirs of a testator, commencing in possession on the determination of a particular estate granted or devised.

+230.13 Vested and contingent estates.
 Future estates are either vested or contingent.
 They are vested when there is a person in being who would have an immediate right, by virtue of it, to the possession of the lands upon the ceasing of the intermediate or precedent estate.
-They are contingent whilst the person to whom, or the event upon which, they are limited to take effect remains uncertain. - 230.14 Suspension of power of alienation.
+They are contingent whilst the person to whom, or the event upon which, they are limited to take effect remains uncertain.

+230.14 Suspension of power of alienation.
 Every future estate shall be void in its creation which shall suspend the absolute power of alienation for a longer period than is prescribed in this chapter; such power of alienation is suspended when there are no persons in being by whom an absolute fee in possession can be conveyed.
 Limitations of future or contingent interests in personal property are subject to the rules prescribed in relation to future estates in real property; provided, however, that this limitation upon interests in personal property shall not apply to any instrument which shall have taken effect prior to July, 1925.

-The legislature in amending this section in 1925, by adding from the New York statute on alienation the words "Limitations of future or contingent interests in personal property are subject to the rules prescribed in relation to future estates in real property certy," but not adding a portion forbidding restraint on the absolute ownership of property, did not import into the Wisconsin law such omitted portion of the New York law, but directed Wisconsin courts to apply to future or confingent interests in personal future or contingent interests in personal property are subject to the rules prescribed in relation to future estates in real property," but not adding a portion forbidding restraint on the absolute ownership of property, did not import into the Wisconsin law such omitted portion of the New York law, but directed Wisconsin courts to apply to future or contingent interests in personal

 230.15 Limit of suspension.
-The absolute power of alienation shall not be suspended by any limitation or condition whatever for a longer period than during the continuance of a life or lives in being at the creation of the estate and thirty years thereafter. except when real estate is given, granted or devised to a charitable use or to literary or charitable corporations which shall have been organized under the laws of this state, for their sole use and benefit, or to any cemetery corporation, society or association, nor shall this section apply to gifts, grants, devises or bequests absolute, limited or in trust. for the advancement of medical science, to a state society of physicians and surgeons incorporated under the laws of this state.
+The absolute power of alienation shall not be suspended by any limitation or condition whatever for a longer period than during the continuance of a life or lives in being at the creation of the estate and thirty years thereafter, except when real estate is given, granted or devised to a charitable use or to literary or charitable corporations which shall have been organized under the laws of this state, for their sole use and benefit, or to any cemetery corporation, society or association, nor shall this section apply to gifts, grants, devises or bequests absolute, limited or in trust, for the advancement of medical science, to a state society of physicians and surgeons incorporated under the laws of this state.